 The Uniform Bar Examination (UBE)

-The Uniform Bar Examination has been adopted by these 14 jurisdictions: Alabama, Alaska, Arizona, Colorado, Idaho, Minnesota, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Utah, Washington, and Wyoming.
+The Uniform Bar Examination (UBE) has been adopted by these 14 jurisdictions: Alabama, Alaska, Arizona, Colorado, Idaho, Minnesota, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Utah, Washington, and Wyoming.
 The date of the first administration of the UBE in each jurisdiction is listed on the UBE FAQs page.

 Examinees who have taken the UBE and would like to transfer their UBE scores to another jurisdiction should read the instructions for UBE score transcripts on the UBE Score Transcript Services page.